Always tick-tick-ticking away.

 That's pretty much the antithesis of a successful business owner.

-And with that realization came the point where you understand that, sometimes, you have to make some pretty huge sacrifices to reach goals.
+With that realization came the point where you understand that, sometimes, you have to make some pretty huge sacrifices to reach goals.
 And that being self-disciplined with positive professional habits is a must if you want to be successful.

 So, easing into waking up at 5AM was the first step.